 April 1 is the big day Lexington Carriage Company's historic tours by horse-drawn carriage, and we're here for it!
 This slow-paced narrated tour through downtown Lexington is the best way to get the highlights and trivia of our 1778 town.
 Climb aboard across the street from our Visitor Center.

 Small farms dot the countryside, providing locally sourced meat and a remarkable variety of fresh fruit and vegetables for local chefs.
-As winter recedes and gardens rejuvenate, the farm-to-table fare at Red Hen, Haywood’s, and Southern Inn gets downright innovative - and irresistible - as farmers roll out a flavorful array of spring produce.
+As winter recedes and gardens rejuvenate, the farm-to-table fare at Haywood’s gets downright innovative - and irresistible - as farmers roll out a flavorful array of spring produce.

 Beverages for Grown Folks

 Brew Ridge Taps in downtown Lexington serves 17 craft brews on draft plus a wide selection of bottle beer.
-And did somebody say wafflewich sandwiches?
-Check the Brew Ridge Taps website for trivia nights, music and Cards Against Humanity competitions.
+Check the Brew Ridge Taps website for trivia nights, live music and game competitions.

-A spring picnic in Goshen Pass is never a bad idea.
-If you’d like wine with your picnic, purchase a bottle after the Friday night wine tasting at Washington Street Purveyors in Lexington.
-Or pick up a bottle of cabernet sauvignon at Jump Mountain Vineyard or a French-American varietal at Lexington Valley Vineyard, both open by appointment, on the way to the Goshen Pass wayside.
+A spring picnic in Goshen Pass is always a great idea.
+If you’d like wine with your picnic, purchase a bottle in downtown Lexington at Purveyors on Main or Old Lex Mercantile.
+For a "my wine came straight from the vineyard" grab, head to Jump Mountain Vineyard or Lexington Valley Vineyard on the way to the Goshen Pass wayside.